14-20 June 2021

 - Create your iNaturalist account (help is here)

 - Share it with me using the Google Form below.

 - Join the Alaska Plants & Fungi project

 - Make 5 observations.
 Try to include a habitat shot, an overview of the inflorescence, an image of the upper and lower sides of the leaves, a closeup of the flowers, and fruit (if available).
-Please consider one plant an observation and thus the different images are part of the 1 observation.
-In total you should document 5 different plants for the 5 observations each week.
+Please consider one plant a single observation and thus the different images are part of the 1 observation.
+In total you should document 5 different plants for the required 5 observations each week.